top of page

 • “I don’t need to talk to a stranger.”

-Protecting their self-image.
-Avoiding feelings of embarrassment or shame.
-Fear of being seen as weak or needing help.
-Or simply not yet connecting the dots between how they feel and the stressors in their life.
+Underneath this could be the need to protect their self-image, avoid feelings of embarrassment or shame, or there might be a fear they will be seen as weak.
+Moreover, they might not yet have connected the dots between how they feel and the stressors in their life.

-Stay genuinely curious.
-Consider any conversations you have as planting a seed or introducing an idea - you're not staging an intervention.
+Stay genuinely curious about what's happening for them.
+Consider any conversations you have as planting a seed or introducing an idea rather than staging an intervention.
+Try asking:

 • “I might be wrong, but I’ve noticed you seem more drained lately.
 How is it really for you?”